Public Interest Careers Guide - Asylum Seekers Resource Centre

 However, HRLP does offer a robust Practical Legal Training program.
 Approved students must commit to volunteering for 2–3 days per week for a minimum of 60 days.
 To apply to undertake your PLT with the HRLP, please send a cover letter and CV along with your institution’s requirements to firstname.lastname@example.org

 What sorts of volunteer or internship opportunities are available?

 The HRLP has a huge number of volunteer positions and provides an energetic and engaging workplace with ongoing training and development opportunities.
 Positions are advertised frequently via https://www.asrc.org.au/become-a-volunteer/

 Volunteer roles in the program currently include both legal and non-legal roles:

 - Paralegal volunteers

 Student Placements are available in the paralegal or triage team if program capacity permits.
 Students must commit to 2-3 days per week for the duration of their placement.
 To apply to undertake your student placement with the HRLP, please send a cover letter and CV along with your institution’s requirements to email@example.com.

 What are they looking for in a volunteer/employee?

-Work opportunities are advertised on www.ethicaljob.com.au and we advertise on a needs basis.
-The qualifications and experience required for solicitor roles is dependent on the advertised Position Description.
+Staff roles are advertised on www.ethicaljob.com.au on a needs basis.
+The qualifications and experience required for solicitor roles will be outlined in the advertised Position Description.